-- 1. Expand the Model Explorer, right-click Naming Standard and click New. - A new Naming Standard object is added. - 2.
-Right-click the new object and click Properties. - The Naming Standard Editor opens. - 3.
-To apply the naming standard to your model: - In the list of naming standards, select your naming standard and then select Is Active. - 4.
+1. Expand the Model Explorer, right-click Naming Standard and click New.

+The Naming Standard Editor opens.

+- 3. To apply the naming standard to your model: - In the list of naming standards, select your naming standard and then select Is Active. - 4.
 To preserve any changes made to the naming standard in the Physical mode and reflect those in the Logical mode: - In the list of naming standards, select your naming standard and then select Physical to Logical.